 Looking for more great ideas?
 Try out our 39 Thanksgiving Dinner Side Dishes and make your turkey on the grill this year.
 And if you prefer white bread stuffing, try out my Cranberry Stuffing made in the Instant Pot.
 And last but not least, don’t forget the pumpkin pie!

-Southern Cornbread Stuffing Recipe:
+Southern Cornbread Dressing Recipe:

 - 2 skillets cornbread 9 inch, cooled & crumbled